 To learn more about weed control in fine fescue turf, contact your local Syngenta territory manager.

 Performance assessments are based upon results or analysis of public information, field observations and/or internal Syngenta evaluations.
 Trials reflect treatment rates commonly recommended in the marketplace.

-© 2021 Syngenta.
+© 2023 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-Barricade®, Fusilade® and the Syngenta logo are trademarks of a Syngenta Group Company.
-All other trademarks used herein are the property of their respective owner.
+Syngenta supports a FIFRA Section 2(ee) recommendation for Fusilade II for orchardgrass.
+Please see the Section 2(ee) recommendation to confirm that the recommendation is applicable in your state.
+The Section 2(ee) recommendation for Fusilade II must be in the possession of the user at the time of application.
+Barricade®, Fusilade®, Manuscript® and the Syngenta logo are trademarks of a Syngenta Group Company.
+All other trademarks used herein are the property of their respective third-party owners.